rlampy/GitKit-FarmData2/ONBOARDING.md

   - Resources
     - [Introduction to Cypress](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html): As the docs say... "the single most important guide for understanding how to test with Cypress.
 Read it.
 Understand it."
-    - [Writing Your First Test](https://docs.cypress.io/guides/getting-started/writing-your-first-test.html#Add-a-test-file): A good overview of how a typical cypres test work, what the code looks like and how to use the cypress test runner.
+    - [Writing Your First Test](https://docs.cypress.io/guides/getting-started/writing-your-first-test.html#Add-a-test-file): A good overview of how a typical cypress test works, what the code looks like and how to use the cypress test runner.
     - [Selecting Elements](https://docs.cypress.io/guides/references/best-practices.html#Selecting-Elements): Best practices for selecting elements that are manipulated and checked by your tests.
 Following these will make you tests less brittle.
     - [Selector Playground](https://docs.cypress.io/guides/core-concepts/test-runner.html#Selector-Playground): A tool within the cypress test runner that will help you find good selectors to use for the elements used in your tests.
     - [Interacting with Elements](https://docs.cypress.io/guides/core-concepts/interacting-with-elements): The main commands in cypress for interacting with elements in the page (e.g. click, select, etc.)